 It may not offer much more in spec than other touchscreen laptops around this price, but you are getting a Dell.
 The usual slimline design and sturdy case of the Dell ensures this laptop doesn’t feel or look like a sub $500 machine.

-An impressive 12-hour battery life and the latest Intel Dual-band Wi-Fi AC standard make this the ideal notebook for learning on the go.
+The 7-hour battery life and the latest Intel Dual-band Wi-Fi AC standard make this the ideal notebook for learning on the go.
 A built-in 720p HD webcam with dual array microphone even means they can Skype home occasionally.